Welcome to Interpage's OutVoice Service Menu

 • What do OutVoice alerts and notifications sound like?
 Can I hear a sample without signing up?

-Yes, we've set up a free demonstration (currently in Beta test) of the OutVoice service which will allow you to hear what both the natural sounding text-to-speech male voice sounds like (there is also a female option which we will integrate into future versions of the demonstration), as well as demonstrate OutVoice's ability to play WAV sound files which are sent to it.
+Yes, we've set up a free demonstration of the OutVoice service which will allow you to hear what both the natural sounding text-to-speech male voice sounds like (there is also a female option for subscribers), as well as demonstrate OutVoice's ability to play WAV sound files which are sent to it.

 The Outvoice demonstration will allow you to record a brief message, which will then be played back to you on the phone from which you called.
 The message you leave will be converted to a WAV file by the Interpage Voicemail Service, and automatically sent to the OutVoice service.
 OutVoice will then call you, prompt you to accept the message with synthesized speech, and then play the WAV file which was generated by the recording you had just made on the voicemail system.